Japan's exports slip for eighth month, sales to China drop as recession fears grow

 Exports to China, Japan's biggest trading partner, shrank 9.3% year-on-year in July, down for a fifth month.
 The contraction was led by sizable declines of 31.5% in semiconductor production equipment, 35% in car parts and 19% in electronics parts, the data showed.

-Manufacturers' exports to China of semiconductors and electronics parts slumped as a rush of demand ahead of a U.S. ban on federal purchases of telecommunication equipment from Huawei Technologies Co Ltd [HWT.UL] wound down, analysts said.
+Manufacturers' exports to China of semiconductors and electronics parts slumped as a rush of demand ahead of a U.S. ban on federal purchases of telecommunication equipment from Huawei Technologies Co Ltd wound down, analysts said.

 Shipments to Asia, which account for more than half of Japan's overall exports, declined 8.3% in the year to July.